leongrdic/php-dataplater/readme.md

 The `render()` method renders the template and returns the rendered HTML as a string.

-If any variables are passed, they will be used to render the template and override any global vars (passed in the object constructor).
+If any vars are passed, they will override any global vars (passed in the object constructor) with the same name.

 You can call this method multiple times on the same object with different vars to render multiple different documents.